 Therefore, concealing the permanent or long-term identifiers from the serving CN, though important, would not be legal unless the LI requirements are revised or relaxed.

 Fallback to earlier generations of 3GPP networks is another aspect that affects considerations about enhancements to concealing permanent or long-term subscriber identities.
 If a solution is introduced that makes the protection better in NextGen network than what we currently have for earlier generations of 3GPP networks, then it would be highly desirable that a circumvention of this solution by fallback to legacy 3GPP networks could be mitigated.
-As an example, let us consider an active attack with an “IMSI catcher”.
-If NextGen UE is protected against IMSI catchers that pretend to be parts of genuine NextGen networks then the attacker could instead try whether the NextGen UE would reveal its IMSI to an IMSI catcher that pretends to be a genuine LTE eNodeB.
-This alternative attack would work against such NextGen UEs that also support LTE unless a suitable mitigation can be found.
+As an example, let us consider an active attack with an "IMSI catcher".
+If 5G UE is protected against IMSI catchers that pretend to be parts of genuine 5G networks then the attacker could instead try whether the 5G UE would reveal its IMSI to an IMSI catcher that pretends to be a genuine LTE eNodeB.
+This alternative attack would work against such 5G UEs that also support LTE unless a suitable mitigation can be found.

+Another type of attack different from "identity catching" is "identity probing", which can be described as follows: An attacker knows an identity, e.g. an IMSI or an MSISDN, already and wants to find out whether the subscriber with this identity is present in a given area, i.e. tries to gain knowledge of location information.

+One example of such an attack, described in [X].
+It works as follows: The attacker observes the paging requests sent by the network in a given area after sending a message to a UE with this identity.
+The attacker then observes the paging requests sent by the network in a given area.
+When the attacker sees a response to the paging request in this area there is a certain likelihood that the victim is present.
+By repeating the attack a small number of times, the likelihood can be greatly increased by using statistical correlations.
+The attack described in [X] is quite general.
+Itis described in [X] for GSM, but it would work equally well for UMTS and LTE.

+Another identity probing attack, exploiting special properties of the EPS AKA authentication protocol, is described in [Y].

+Editor's Note: it is FFS whether identity probing attacks should be countered in 5G phase 1.
+It does not require a false base station and it is therefore quite difficult to counter.
+The proposed countermeasures in [X] may heavily impact the paging procedures and should be assessed by SA2 and RAN groups.

 5.7.3.2.2 Security and privacy threats

-NOTE: Similar threats as in clause 5.7.3.2.2.
+NOTE: Similar threats as in clause 5.7.3.1.2.